 - The Hospital Insurance Act (HIA) governed globally funded laboratory services.

-Under the LSA, the Minister of Health approves facilities to provide laboratory services, adhering to the principle of facilitating reasonable access to medically necessary laboratory services for registered beneficiaries throughout BC.
-The Ministry of Health issues the Laboratory Services Outpatient Payment Schedule under the LSA for reimbursement to operators of approved laboratory facilities (effective October 1, 2015).
+The LSA defines a laboratory facility as part of a hospital that provides laboratory services, or a specimen collection station that is associated with a hospital or facility.
+Under the LSA, the Minister of Health has the authority to approve facilities and specimen collection stations to provide laboratory services, adhering to the principle of facilitating reasonable access to medically necessary laboratory services for registered beneficiaries throughout BC.
+The Ministry of Health issues the Laboratory Services Outpatient Payment Schedule under the LSA for reimbursement to operators of approved laboratory facilities and specimen collection stations (effective October 1, 2015).

-- laboratory facilities previously associated with a hospital under the HIA
+- laboratory facilities previously associated with a hospital as defined by Section 1 of the HIA

 - diagnostic facilities that previously provided laboratory services under the MPA